wpacademy/wp-dev-skills/README.md

 Guides your AI agent to build production-ready WordPress plugins with proper architecture and security.

 **Triggers when you say things like:**

-- "Build me a plugin for X"
+- “Build me a plugin for X”
-- "Create a WordPress plugin"
+- “Create a WordPress plugin”
-- "I need a WooCommerce extension"
+- “I need a WooCommerce extension”
-- "Add a REST API endpoint"
+- “Add a REST API endpoint”

 **What it enforces:**